CalConnect/PUBLIC_DRAFTS/jscontact/draft-stepanek-jscontact.md

 - categories: String[] (optional).
   A list of free-text or URI categories that relate to the contact.

-A ContactInformation object has the following properties:
+A ContactMethod object has the following properties:

 - type: String (mandatory).
-  Specifies the context of the contact information.
+  Specifies the context of the contact method.
 This MUST be taken from the set of values allowed depending on whether this is part of the phones, emails or online property (see above).
 - label: String (optional).
   A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
 - value: String (mandatory).
-  The actual contact information, e.g. the email address or phone number.
+  The actual contact method, e.g. the email address or phone number.
 - isPreferred: Boolean (optional, default: `false`).
-  Whether this ContactInformation is the preferred for its type.
+  Whether this ContactMethod is the preferred for its type.
 This SHOULD only be one per type.

 An Address object has the following properties: